Creating Gifs Using Powerpoint or Keynote

 In its simplest form, the above gif is made up of four slides.
 Each slide has its own transition.
 The slide deck is then converted into a gif.
 Once the deck is converted, the gif will automatically loop through the transitions using the configured time queues.

 First, we need to create our slides.
 We'll use some static slides for this example;

 Next we will add some transitions to each slide.
 Because this will run on a loop, we want to set a transition on every slide including the first once since that transition will occur when looping from slide 3 to slide 1.
-This doesn't quite work as intended in Powerpoint - the transition on slide 3 transitions to a black screen and then slide 1 transitions in from black screen whereas what I'd really want it to do is transition from slide 3 back to slide 1.
+This doesn't quite work as intended in Powerpoint - the transition on slide 3 transitions to a blank screen and then slide 1 simply appears whereas what I'd really want it to do is transition from slide 3 back to slide 1.
 It does however, work as intended in Keynote which we'll see later.